neuronflicker/CTF/UCF/RE_AuntMildred/README.md

 ...
 ```

-The long string `ZjByX3...W5nNQ==` looks like it may be a base64 string, so I raan it through base64:
+The long string `ZjByX3...W5nNQ==` looks like it may be a base64 string, so I ran it through base64:
 ```
 > echo ZjByX3kwdXJfNWVjMG5kX2xlNTVvbl91bmJhc2U2NF80bGxfN2gzXzdoMW5nNQ== | base64 -d
 ```